curtischong/lizziewatch/README.md

      - When a significant event occurs I will tell the phone what happened and carefully crop the moment to tell Lizzie how my biometrics were affected leading up to the event and after the event

 Please note:
 I rushed this project out in a week because I only have so much time to learn the entire ios + watch stack.
-For a side (but important!) component of Lizzie as a whole, I will knock out these todo list items in the future
+For a side (but important!) component of Lizzie as a whole, I will knock out these todo list items in the future.
+Note: you'll notice that for most of the code I'ver separated biosample and markevent code into different functions even though some functions could probably have been combined.
+This was done intentionally because I couldn't find a way to pass a parameter to specify a variable predicate.
+Yeah, the CoreData API (and tbh the WatchConnectivity) API is buggy :/

 ### Todo
  - Refactor the ViewControllers